-I’ve invited myself to Sunday dinner at Jim Haynes’ Montparnasse atelier at least four times.
+I've invited myself to Sunday dinner at Jim Haynes' Montparnasse Atelier several times.

 Hold on.
 What kind of jackass invites themselves to dinner?
 Well, since he first started his dinners in 1978, there have been about 200,000 such jackasses visiting Paris by Jim's reckoning.
 He says he has a mission to introduce everyone to each other, and his latest, and most enduring way of doing this is to allow anyone who wants to come to dinner invite themselves along, on any given Sunday in Paris.

 His earlier innovations include The Paperback, the UK's first paperback-only bookshop in Edinburgh, co-founding the seminal 1962 Writers Conference, and co-founding Edinburgh's Traverse Theatre.
 He went on in the 1960s to create the London Traverse Theatre Company, the International Times newspaper, and the London Arts Lab in Drury Lane.
 The Arts Lab helped launch the careers of then little-known figures like David Bowie, Lindsay Kemp and Steven Berkoff.

 Jim was also among the founders of the 'sex newspaper' Suck, which decamped to Amsterdam to avoid falling foul of British censorship and obscenity laws.
 In the early 1990s, ne curated a series of travellers guides to several Eastern European countries, published by Canongate Books, which were in effect analogue versions of Facebook — where people who wanted contact from abroad published their contact details and interests in order to simply meet new people, and show them their homes and cities.
 He has also published dozens of books bringing new talent to the world through Handshake Editions, and has to date written two autobiographies.